sergey-vinnichenko/Turtle_Writes_Text/README.md

 This little program was written by me while learning to program in Python.

 ## How To Run This Program ##
-This program is written with Python 3.11.0
+This program is written with Python 3.11.0.
+I hope that this program will work correctly on any version of Python 3.
-Run program  –  python3 path/index.py
+Run program  –  `python3 path/index.py`

 ## Wht Is The Main Function ##
 This program can draw text in the Turtle module.
 This text must be entered through the Terminal.